iliketurtles14/ter-repo/README.md

 This is the repository for The Escapists Reincarcerated.

+This is only officially supported for Windows systems.
+Linux work-arounds can be found in the Discord (linked below).

 Requirements for CTFAK to work properly:
 .NET 6.0 Desktop Runtime, .NET 6.0 Runtime, and ASP.NET Core Runtime 6.0 : https://dotnet.microsoft.com/en-us/download/dotnet/6.0